ElahiMugdha/Performance-Testing-Project/README.md

 # Performance-testing-on-restful-booker
-Dear,

-I’ve completed the performance testing on  **restful-booker API**.
+I have Completed the performance testing project on  **restful-booker API**.

 Test executed for the below-mentioned scenario in server [Restful-booker](https://restful-booker.herokuapp.com/).